 - Season: Nov.
 1 to the following February

-- Bring: Plenty of water, snacks, proper footwear
+- Bring: Plenty of water, snacks, and proper footwear

 Multi-day hikes in Jasper

-The epic, 40+ km Skyline Trail is one of the most popular backpacking trails in Jasper, and for good reason: most of the hike is spent at or above the treeline.
-Hike among clouds and follow along three lone mountain passes while you enjoy panoramic views of the surrounding landscape.
-And since there are plenty of campsites along the trail, you’ll have no shortage of spots to rest and replenish your energy.
+The epic, 40+ km Skyline Trail is one of the most popular backpacking trails in Jasper (and one of the best hikes in Alberta), all for a good reason: most of the hike is spent at or above the treeline.
+So hike among clouds and follow along three lone mountain passes while you enjoy panoramic views of the surrounding landscape.
+And since there are plenty of campsites along the hiking trail, you’ll have no shortage of spots to rest and replenish your energy.

 Be sure to book your campsite ahead of time, or call 1-877-RESERVE (1-877-737-3783) to reserve a spot.